ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 - For Android: Version 6.0 and above
 - For Iphone: Version 13 or above
-- Free Storage: Atleast 250 MB
+- Free Storage: At least 250 MB

 ## Installing the App

-You can install spotify using your device app store:
+You can install Spotify using your device app store:

 ### For Android:
 1. Open **Google Play Store**.